LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 .. attention:: Throughout these examples, any fields not shown are left blank.
 You can enhance your experience by adding an image or a log file (via the ``Output`` field).

+.. note:: When a working directory is not specified, it defaults to the folder where the target application resides.

 Common Examples
 ---------------